jspenger/sporks3/README.md

 ```

 The SporkClassBuilder builder is useful for leveraging type parameters on JS and Native (where spork lambdas are not supported), or for creating spork combinators (see an example below for packing environment variables).
-However, use the SporkObjectBuilder instead if you can.
+However, use the SporkBuilder instead if you can.

 You can find more examples in the [sporks-example](sporks-example) directory.

 ## Packing Environment Variables

-Packing an environment variable of type `T` requires that a `PackedSpork[ReadWriter[T]]` is available in the contextual scope.
+Packing an environment variable of type `T` requires that a `Spork[ReadWriter[T]]` is available in the contextual scope.
 This way, the environment variable is packed together with a serialized/pickled serializer/pickler for its type.
 The most common packed picklers are already available and can be imported by `import sporks.given`.
 You can also create your own packed picklers, examples of this are in [sporks-root/shared/src/main/scala/sporks/package.scala](sporks-root/shared/src/main/scala/sporks/package.scala).